Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Introduction

-Our primary objective is to assess how effectively the proposed synergistic approaches can break the characteristic degeneracy between \( H_0 \) and \( \Omega_{\mathrm{b}} \), thereby deriving novel constraints on these two fundamental parameters.
+Our primary objective is to assess how effectively the proposed synergistic approaches can break the characteristic degeneracy between \( H_0 \) and \( \Omega_{\mathrm{b}} \) inherent in the FRB measurements, thereby deriving constraints on these two fundamental parameters.
+We will evaluate the performance of these synergies under both nominal and optimistic scenarios.
 This paper is structured as follows.
 In Section~\ref{sec2}, we describe the simulation of future observational data for the four emerging probes based on specific experimental configurations.
 In Section~\ref{sec3}, we present the constraint results and make relevant discussions.
 Finally, we summarize our conclusions in Section~\ref{sec4}.